gabimor/keyboardninja/README.md

 - login or signup to save, you can also share your shortcuts with a frien
 - suggest an app
 - footer
+- show related apps in app page (to show there's more content on the site)
 - login, signup popup & load userApp on login
 - search TODOs
 - performance